 Recently I’ve been looking at my home NAS/media server setup and been wanting to update it.
 Up until now, I’ve either watched movie and TV show DVD rips locally on my PC or on my Xbox 360/One through the media apps, served via DNLA from my old QNAP NAS.
 At some point the experience became very slow and clunky, either due to my NAS' DNLA server not being very good or the Xbox One media player app not being very good.

 Time for a fun post.
 As a Xbox and PC gamer, I wanted to check out whether the ‘Play Anywhere’ feature worked as well I’d imagined and hoped.
 I’m glad to say it did, but here’s a short video taking a look at what the experience is like for a first time user.
-If you’d like to get in touch with me please use the comments, Twitter or my contact form.
+If you’d like to contact me, please leave a comment, send me a tweet or DM, or you can join my Discord server.